Anatoly Shariy: Activity as a journalist

+Asylum in the European Union and start of the Russo-Ukrainian war

 After being placed on the all-Ukrainian wanted list, Shariy left the country and asked for political asylum in the European Union claiming persecution by the Ukrainian law enforcement for his journalist activities, basing on the 2011 incidents.
 In 2012 he was granted asylum in the European Union.
-He received a permanent residency permit in Lithuania for 5 years.
+He received a permanent residency permit in Lithuania for five years.
 After moving to Netherlands, Shariy currently lives in Spain.

 From 2014 onwards, while living in European Union, Shariy focused on producing video blogs for his YouTube channel, which, among other things carried out debunking misinformation and propaganda in Ukrainian media.
-He frequently criticizes Ukrainian publications related to the events in Ukraine after Euromaidan, as well as the Ukrainian governments, usually in a derisive and insulting way.
+He frequently criticized Ukrainian publications related to the events in Ukraine after Euromaidan, as well as the Ukrainian government, usually in a derisive and insulting way.

-In November 2015, Shariy filed a defamation lawsuit against his paternal sister Elena Manchenko demanding her to refute the online claim that he is a "pedophile and a thief."
-On 19 January 2016 the court dismissed the claim, stating that according to the Ukrainian legal practise, she is not responsible for public dissemination of her statements by third parties.
-On 20 March 2019 Anatoly Shariy won the case in the court of the Netherlands against Manchenko.
+In November 2015, Shariy filed a defamation lawsuit against his paternal sister, Elena Manchenko, demanding that she refute the online claim that he is a "pedophile and a thief."
+On 19 January 2016, the court dismissed the claim, stating that according to the Ukrainian legal practise, she is not responsible for public dissemination of her statements by third parties.
+On 20 March 2019, Anatoly Shariy won the case in the court of the Netherlands against Manchenko.
 The court found Manchenko guilty and demanded to pay Shariy 75,000 euros in compensation and to publicly refute her accusations against the journalist.

+In February 2017 Shariy sued the Internet publication "Detector Media" and its journalist Bohdan Lohvynenko to defend his "honor, dignity and business reputation".
+This was caused by an article in which Shariy was called "the bullhorn of the Russian world" and "a scandalous Ukrainian pseudo refugee".
+On 21 June 2017, the Shevchenkivskiy district court of Kyiv dismissed Shariy's complaint.
+Shariy appealed this decision, and on 7 September 2017 the Kyiv court of appeal dismissed his complaint again.